iterative/dvc.org/static/docs/user-guide/using-docker.md

 ## Using Docker for your development environment

-Since `dvc` is a command line application, we have several recommendiations to enhance the experience:
+Since `dvc` is a command line application, we have several recommendations to enhance the experience:

 - Make sure your _locale_ is set to UTF-8
-- Install the `Zsh` shell and its respective autocompletion script.
+- Install the Zsh shell and its respective autocompletion script.
 - Install `less` so you can pipe the output of `dvc pipeline show`.
 - Enable movements with `Ctrl + Arrow` by editing the _inputrc_ file.
 - Use `pip install dvc` at the end of the file for better caching.
 - Set your `WORKDIR` to the path where you are going to mount your project.

 If you are using Linux, remember to map your user to your container.
-This way, you make sure your files are still writtable.
+This way, you make sure your files are still writable.
 For more information: https://docs.docker.com/engine/security/userns-remap/

 ### Example Dockerfile